Racial views of Donald Trump: Dehumanizing rhetoric about undocumented immigrants

-Claim that Jewish Democrats hate Israel and their religion

-On March 18, 2024, Trump was criticized for claiming "any Jewish person that votes for Democrats hates their religion," and that "they hate everything about Israel, and they should be ashamed of themselves because Israel will be destroyed."
-Following mounting criticism from Jewish groups, Trump's campaign responded that "Trump is right," and that the Democratic Party "has turned into a full-blown anti-Israel, antisemitic, pro-terrorist cabal."
-Jonathan Greenblatt of the Anti-Defamation League called Trump's comments "defamatory and patently false."
-Chief executive Amy Spitalnick of the Jewish Council for Public Affairs claimed that Trump was "further normalizing dangerous antisemites."
-Trump's claims were accused of evoking an antisemitic trope that Jews have a 'dual loyalty' and are more loyal to Israel than to their own countries.
-Trumps comments echoed previous comments he made during his presidency by accusing Jews who vote for Democrats as "disloyal."
-Following his initial comments on March 18, Trump has repeatedly said that Jews who vote for Biden are betraying their religious and cultural identities.

-The Harris campaign and several non-partisan Jewish organizations criticized Trump's comments during an antisemitism conference on September 19 where he stated that "if I don't win this election" then "the Jewish people would have a lot to do with a loss" and continued criticizing liberal Jews for "voting for the enemy" by claiming the Democratic party had a "hold, or curse" on Jewish Americans.

 Claims about Kamala Harris's background

 On July 31, 2024, Trump was interviewed at the National Association of Black Journalists.
-When asked if he believed his opponent in the 2024 presidential election, Kamala Harris, who is biracial as well as the first Black woman and first Indian American major presidential nominee in American history, was a "DEI hire", he started to question her race, saying that she was always Indian and promoted her Indian identity until she "happened to turn black".
+When asked if he believed his opponent in the 2024 presidential election, then-Vice President Kamala Harris, who is biracial as well as the first Black woman and first Indian American major presidential nominee in American history, was a "DEI hire", he started to question her race, saying that she was always Indian and promoted her Indian identity until she "happened to turn Black".
 He later again questioned her race by posting a video on his Truth Social account showing Harris, in his words, "saying she's Indian, not Black" and calling her a "stone cold phony."
 Additionally, at one of his rallies in Pennsylvania, news articles of Harris becoming the first Indian American US senator were displayed, supposedly to continue questioning her Black identity.
 Trump's comments were interpreted by various media outlets as racist and implying that multiracial people must pick one identity to align themselves with.

 Springfield pet-eating hoax

-In his first debate with Harris, Trump alleged that Haitian immigrants in Springfield, Ohio were eating dogs and cats.
+In his only debate with Harris, Trump alleged without evidence that Haitian immigrants in Springfield, Ohio were eating dogs and cats.
 After the claims spread, dozens of bomb threats targeted Springfield schools, hospitals, public buildings, and businesses.
 These threats were often accompanied by anti-Haitian messages.

 Second presidency

 Potomac aviation accident

-Following the 2025 Potomac River mid-air collision, Trump blamed, without evidence, diversity, equity, and inclusion policies for the crash, in comments that were described as racist.
+Following the 2025 Potomac River mid-air collision, Trump blamed, without evidence, diversity, equity, and inclusion policies for the crash.
+Trump's comments were described as racist.

+The probable cause of the collision, according to the NTSB, was the placement of a helicopter route in close proximity to a runway approach path by the Federal Aviation Administration (FAA).
+The FAA did not regularly evaluate route safety data and did not implement recommendations proposed to reduce risk of midair collision near Ronald Reagan Washington National Airport.
+Also, the air traffic system was overreliant on visual separation for efficiency, discarding the inherent limitations of this "see-and-avoid" concept, and the helicopter crew did not apply visual separation, causing the collision.